contagon/PDFWriteupReadme/.README.md

 * `README.md` - Need something there to begin with, whether it's empty or full, it WILL be replaced.
 * `.README.md` - Is appended above images from writeup (optional)

-The action will be triggered on changes to `.README.md` or `writeup.pdf` in the master branch.
-Below is an example.
+The action will be triggered on changes to `.README.md`, `writeup.pdf` or `.github/workflows/writeup_readme.yml`.
+There's also a few env variables in it you can set:
+* `ORPHAN_BRANCH`: The name of the branch the images will be pushed to
+* `QUALITY`: Quality parameter 0-100 passed to ImageMagick.
+Default 85.
+* `DPI`: The density/DPI (dots per inch) passed to ImageMagick.
+Default 250.

+Note, you may increase `QUALITY` and `DPI` quite a bit for better images, but it will cost your README load time.
+These parameters have seemed like a good balance for me.

 ## Outline